Jordan - Wadi Rum Diary

 2007 John and Anne Arran did some excellent repeats and first ascents.
 Info on their website.

 The Wadi Rum Visitor Centre Visitors to Rum have to pay 2JD (£2) entrance fee when they arrive at the valley entrance.
 If you have no transport, a vehicle has to be hired to reach Rum.
 All Bedouin guides including those from Rum pick up tourists at the Centre.
 In Rum itself, visitor camping is still allowed at the Rest House.
 Guides and vehicles can still be arranged in the village.
 Some Bedouin have homestays in the village or and Tourist Camps in the Desert.

 Rescue and Rum Guides Visitors to Wadi Rum are advised to have a travel insurance that includes $10,000 for helicopter rescue.
 This also applies if they are climbing with Bedouin guides as the guides have no professional insurance, none being available at present.

 Treks and Climbs in Wadi Rum, 4th edition, was published by Cicerone Presss in 2007.
 No new climbs, but new introductory info on access etc. Our 2nd edition Jordan guide (2008) also includes some Bedouin climbs in Rum.
 See publications.
-New route info will be found in the New Routes book at the Rest House.

 2016 Good article on Rum climbing with info and route recommendations by Nancy Bouchard.